-- Accommodate recent and anticipated future growth of containerized cargo and containership traffic; - Improve the efficiency of operations for containerships within Oakland's Inner and Outer Harbors; and - Allow larger and more efficient containerships to use the Port

-Section 2 details the existing conditions at Oakland Harbor.
-Section 3 examines future withoutand with-project conditions; it includes an evaluation and description of forecast trade, terminal upgrades, and the vessel fleet and operations at the harbor.
+- Accommodate recent and anticipated future growth of containerized cargo and containership traffic; - Improve the efficiency of operations for containerships within Oakland's Inner and Outer Harbors; and - Allow larger and more efficient containerships to use the Port and with-project conditions; it includes an evaluation and description of forecast trade, terminal upgrades, and the vessel fleet and operations at the harbor.
 Section 4 presents the transportation cost savings benefit analysis.
 In Section 5, sensitivities to the forecast are explored.
 Section 6 examines the multiport considerations.
 Section 7 includes updates to the economic evaluation for the Final Feasibility Report and Environmental Assessment, while Section 8 describes the socioeconomics of Oakland and the surrounding region.